usnistgov/metaschema-xslt/TESTING.md

 Currently we are emulating and re-engineering some specific XSpec capabilities in the [support/xspec-dev](support/xspec-dev) folder.

 These efforts are focused on producing and refining XSpec runtimes for various use cases and scenarios with specialized requirements faced by this project, such as arbitrary batching and iXML support.
 Tools we develop here are released under the same terms as Metaschema-XSLT (as open-source software).

+## Test-driven development

+Almost all testing in this repository falls into the category of either XSLT transformations, or runtimes that embed transformations.

+### The approach

+While this project began as an experimental proof of concept, it now aims for higher levels of assurance and confidence than are necessary or appropriate for applications intended only to produce findings regarding feasibility and levels of effort.
+Accordingly, our development approach has shifted from rapid prototyping to a more explicit and traceable process of design, specification and implementation.

+If you touch a particular unit of code that doesn't have tests, write tests for it in the same PR as your change.
+If you touch a particular unit of code that has tests, update or augment them to test the change you are making.
+In general, push the tests ahead of the code, not the other way around, aligning the tests with [the Metaschema specification(s)](https://pages.nist.gov/metaschema/specification/) first.

+This expenditure of effort prevents bugs (easier than repairing them) and guards against regression, opening opportunities to do more interesting things.
+So it is not so much "extra" as an investment in future stability and sustainability.

+The approach can require changing some habits.
+Looking for inspiration and "striking while the iron is hot" no longer works as well (since the forge must be warmed up first).
+Sometimes immediate gratification has to be set aside.
+Yet the payoffs are substantial, and come early.

 ## Global functional testing